joakim/kay/README.md

 #### Composite

   - `{}`   – cell
-  - `[]`   – array (either indexed or associative)
+  - `[]`   – collection (indexed/associative array)

-The array is the consolidation of indexed array (list/vector) and associative array (object/dictionary/structure), similar to Lua's tables.
+A collection is the consolidation of indexed array (list/vector) and associative array (object/dictionary/structure), similar to Lua's tables.

 <br/>